JirapatTreyanurak/notes/README.md

 A place where people try their best regardless of their work instead of trying to exploit every opportunity they get.
 A place where I can expect discipline instead of disorder.
 A place where I can learn the aforementioned practices to better myself as a human.
-The cost of language and immigration pale in comparison to the condition of living in such a place.
+The cost of language and immigration is small in comparison to the condition of living in such a place.

 ## Japanese